CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

 It is important that the Project Team and Leads review the PWS every time an Option Year/Option Period is extended.
 The Project Manager will undertake this as part of the team's Wrapper Review.

-Any type of contractual change is also a good time to review resourcing, especially as it spans future time periods.
+Any type of contractual change is also a good time to review resourcing, especially as it relates to future time periods or option years.
 For instance, think ahead for potential professional development advancements within your team, thinking through how resources will be replaced if promotions occur.
 This allows you to be prepared and thus make people planning requests more swiftly to avoid resourcing gaps.

 ## Preparing for a Mod